As you approach the end of your software-buying process, here are some tips based on what other buyers wish they’d known.

 4 final considerations before purchasing software, from buyers who’ve been there

-That’s why we asked other software buyers what they wish they knew before their purchase.
+We reached out to other experienced software buyers who’ve been there before to see what they wish they knew before their purchase.
 Some explained their biggest regrets (and how to avoid them).
 Here’s what they said.

 1. Consider the customer support level you’ll need after purchase

 Software vendors offer different types of customer service options, from conversations with real people to online self-service forums.
 Some vendors provide a full range of customer service options to all customers, while others incorporate varying levels of service in their pricing plans or as additional charges.